 - 1. Proper personnel protection equipment will be donned during clean up of all hazardous materials.
 Personnel protection equipment compatibility charts will be referenced prior to cleaning up any spilled material(s).
-If the laboratory personnel do not have the proper personal protective equipment then contact EHRS for assistance at 215-895-5892 or Public Safety at 215-895-2822 to contact a representative from the EHRS. - 2.
+If the laboratory personnel does not have the proper personal protective equipment then contact the University Department of Environmental Health and Safety for assistance at 215-895-5892 or 215-778-4278 or Public Safety at 215-895-2822 to contact a representative from the University Department of Environmental Health and Safety. - 2.
 Contain spilled material(s) using absorbent pads and/or socks.
 Paper Towels will not be used for containment of spill nor will they be used for clean up. - 3.
 Neutralize spilled material(s) using the appropriate neutralizing agent. - 4.
 Clean up neutralized material using dustpan and/or plastic scoop. - 5.
 Place neutralized material in hazardous waste bags.
 Dispose of as hazardous waste. - 6.
 Wash area where spill has occurred with distilled water several times making sure no residue was left behind.
 Dispose of any towels used as hazardous waste. - 7.
 All emergency equipment shall be decontaminated and stored. - 8.
 All non-disposable personal protective equipment shall be decontaminated and stored. - 9.
 All disposable personal protective equipment and clean up materials shall be disposed of as hazardous waste. - 10.
 Always use extreme caution when cleaning up hazardous substances.